UniFormal/uniformal.github.io/doc/setup/jedit.md

 The jEdit plugin based on MMT yields an IDE for MMT content.

-This section is about the 'setup' of the jEdit plugin.
+This section is about the setup of the jEdit plugin.
-The 'functionality' is described [here](../applications/jedit.html)
+The functionality is described [here](../applications/jedit.html)

 ### Installation